fluidsonic/fluid-json/README.md

 [Full example](https://github.com/fluidsonic/fluid-json/blob/master/examples/sources/0033-CodingAsStream.kt)

-### Error Handling

-Errors occuring during I/O operations in the underlying `Reader` or `Writer` cause an `IOException`.
-Errors occuring due to unsupported or mismatching types, malformed JSON or misused API cause a `JSONException`.

-Since in Kotlin every method can throw any kind of exception it's recommended to simply catch `Exception` when encoding or decoding JSON - unless handling errors explicitly is not needed in your use-case.
-This is especially important if you parse JSON data from an unsafe source like a public API.

 ### Thread Safety

 All implementations of `JSONParser`, `JSONSerializer`, `JSONCodecProvider` as well as all codecs provided by this library are thread-safe and can be used from